About

 Simon smiling whilst looking to the side

-I've always been a high achiever, across sports, performance and academia.
-But there was always pressure underneath it, like I was working against myself rather than with myself.
+Across sports, performance and academia, I had excelled.
+But I always felt I was working harder than I needed to.
 The more I achieved, the more it cost me.
+There had to be another way.

 I came across this work at university in 2008.
-I didn't know what to make of it at first.
+I did not know what to make of it at first.
 But I quickly noticed a growing spaciousness, in how I moved and in my thinking.
-I couldn't fully explain what was happening, but I couldn't deny that something was changing.
+I could not fully explain what was happening, but I could not deny that something was changing.

-I began the four year training course with the Interactive Teaching Method (ITM) in 2012, initially to deepen my own understanding of the work.
-I'd gained so much and wanted to see how much more was possible.
-Over time that shifted into a desire to share what I'd found.
+I began the four year training course with the Interactive Teaching Method (ITM) in 2012.
+I had gained so much that I wanted to see how far the benefits could go.
+I soon found I wanted to share this work with others.

 My background in coaching and contemplative practices informs how I teach.
-It brings a greater sensitivity to what's going on for the person in front of me, and a bigger frame around what's possible.
+It helps me bring a greater sensitivity to what is going on for the person in front of me.

-If you're curious about what's possible, get in touch.
+If you are curious about what might be possible for you, get in touch.